Wiki · Concept · Last reviewed June 25, 2026

 Release controls.
 Frontier models and biology-specialized systems may need staged deployment, capability thresholds, expert evaluation, access tiers, audit logs, and restrictions around high-risk tool combinations.

 Synthesis screening.
 DNA and RNA synthesis providers can screen customers and sequence orders.
-The U.S. Framework for Nucleic Acid Synthesis Screening, released by OSTP in April 2024, made synthesis screening a central policy lever for federally funded life-science research purchases.
+The U.S. Framework for Nucleic Acid Synthesis Screening, released in 2024 and later put under revision by Executive Order 14292, made synthesis screening a central procurement lever for federally funded life-science research purchases.
+The practical governance question is no longer whether screening matters, but how it is verified, enforced, harmonized, and kept resilient to AI-generated biological novelty.

 Institutional review.
 Labs, funders, journals, cloud providers, and procurement offices can require dual-use review before deploying AI systems into sensitive biological workflows.